isomerpages/govtech-corp/media/technews/_posts/2020-04-25-post-Tech tips to beat COVID19 blues — part 1.md

 more, as keeping our bodies fit and healthy in these trying times.
 If you’re feeling overwhelmed by the current situation, try practising mindfulness through meditation.
-While it might seem daunting at first, plenty of meditation apps, such as&nbsp;<a href="https://www.calm.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Calm</a>&nbsp;and&nbsp;
-<a href="https://www.headspace.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Headspace</a>, are available to guide you through the process.
-Take a
-deep breath and remind yourself that this, too, shall pass.</p>
+While it might seem daunting at first, plenty of meditation apps, such as&nbsp;Calm&nbsp;and&nbsp; Headspace, are available to guide you through the process.
+Take a deep breath and remind yourself that this, too, shall pass.</p>
 <p></p>